 Leaving the wheelhouse and heading aft you will find the “back patio” which has a fiberglass table and built-in seating with cushions.
 The area is covered with a stainless Bimini top and is a wonderful place to enjoy the view especially at anchor.
 Easy access to the anchor flopper stopper poles and stainless flopper plates which, when deployed on the outriggers, settles the boat when anchored.

 Forward of the wheelhouse is a protected well where you can safely marvel at the sweeping ocean views.
 There are docking stations outboard port and starboard and a huge storage locker just forward of the pilothouse windows.

 You can reach the foredeck from the center access provided in the Portuguese bridge.
-Prominently positioned on centerline is polished stainless steel crane dividing the two tenders.
-A hydraulic windlass for the primary anchor to starboard and electric for secondary are on the bow.
+Prominently positioned on centerline is polished stainless-steel crane dividing the two tenders.
+A hydraulic windlass for the primary anchor to starboard and separate electric windlass for the secondary anchor are on the bow.
 There are also two large dock boxes for storage.
 There is a shore power collection to starboard.
-The cap rail has been painted over with gray Awlgrip for ease of maintenance.
+The railing is all stainless tubes, no cable life lines.
+The teak cap rail has been painted over with gray Awlgrip for ease of maintenance.

-Entering the cockpit you have a fiberglass seating area and table to port.
+Entering the cockpit, you have a fiberglass seating area and table to port.
 Centered and forward is an electric warping winch for stern anchoring assistance.
-The cockpit area also boasts a built in sink, propane barbeque, icemaker and storage cabinets.
+The cockpit area also boasts a built-in sink, propane barbeque and storage cabinets.
 There is an aft docking control station, located outboard to starboard atop the console.
 The lazarette beneath houses air conditioning compressors, the emergency tiller and has plenty of room to stow gear.